scarol112/950-Codex1/README.md

 # 950-Codex1

-Unicode table rendering utilities and supporting scripts.
+Table rendering utilities and supporting scripts.

 ## Overview

-The main entry point is `950-010-table.py`, a command-line tool that turns delimited text into an aligned table using Unicode box-drawing characters.
+The main entry point is `950-010-table.py`, a command-line tool that turns delimited text into an aligned table.
+Text borders are used by default and you can opt into Unicode box-drawing characters.
 The project ships with automated tests plus a helper script, `vdiff2.sh`, for comparing recent RCS revisions.

 ## Usage